annotorious/annotorious-website/src/content/docs/api-reference/drawing-style.md

 ---

 Defines the visual appearance of annotations in Annotorious.
-You can set the style via the [setStyle](/api-reference/image-annotator#setstyle) method of your annotator instance.
+You can set the style on your annotator instance via the [setStyle](/api-reference/image-annotator#setstyle) method.

 ```ts
 anno.setStyle({